nate-johnston/hmjstudiosllc.com/content/FAQ.md

 <br>
 <br>
 <i><b>Do you take PayPal, ApplePay or Vimeo?</b></i><br>
 I accept cash, checks, Venmo, or Zelle, and I highly encourage my families to look into their bank's bill pay or auto payment abilities.
-Payment is due by the 7th of every month.
+Payment is <u>due</u> by the 7th of every month.
 <br>
 <br>
 <i><b>How often are lessons?</b></i><br>
 Lessons are for 30 minutes one time per week.
-As students progress I may consider moving them to a 45 minute lesson.
+As students progress I may consider moving them to a 45 minute lesson, pending conversation with parents and students.
 <br>
 <br>
 <i><b>Do I need to have a piano to start lessons?</b></i><br>